nickbrandt/GitLab/doc/development/product_analytics/usage_ping.md

    - `aggregation`: aggregation `:daily` or `:weekly`.
 The argument defines how we build the Redis keys for data storage.
 For `daily` we keep a key for metric per day of the year, for `weekly` we keep a key for metric per week of the year.
-   - `group_by_plan`: enable the plan level event tracking in `Gitlab::UsageDataCounters::HLLRedisCounter`.
-By default set to false.
-When set to true, `track_event` should take `plan` as argument.

 1. Track event in controller using `RedisTracking` module with `track_redis_hll_event(*controller_actions, name:, feature:, feature_default_enabled: false)`.